4 min read

 These three charts tell the story of the Seattle’s 2025 city budget

-Interactive version of the chart available below.
+Interactive versions of the charts available below.
 By Guy Oron.

 On September 24, Seattle Mayor Bruce Harrell announced the city’s 2025-2026 biennial budget.
 The $8.3 billion dollar annual budget is the city’s largest ever, including a $1.9 billion discretionary General Fund.